What is Behavioral Segmentation?

 Advantages and Disadvantages of Behavioral Segmentation

 The following are some pros and cons of behavioral segmentation for organizations.

 - Personalization – Behavioral segmentation allows companies to understand the customer’s behavior appropriately and provide personalized messages that further increase the likelihood of repeat business.

 - Predict Behavior – Under this segmentation, you can predict the behavior of customers based on their past data and behaviors.

 - Customer Satisfaction – With the right understanding of consumers’ needs and wants you can best satisfy your target market with appropriate offerings.

 - Customer Loyalty – The right yet effective way of serving does not make customers satisfied only, in addition, it also makes customers loyal to your brand.

 - Changeable Behavior – Consumers’ behavior is changeable and you will not be able to predict appropriately always.

-- Ignores Unmeasurable Behaviors – Behavioral segmentation only includes the measurable behaviors in its process, it has ignored the covert behaviors of people which also has a significant influence on people buying decisions.
+- Ignores Unmeasurable Behaviors – Behavioral segmentation only includes the measurable behaviors in its process, it ignores the covert behaviors of people which also has a significant influence on people’s buying decisions.